RN to MD: How to Transition from Nurse to Doctor

 Before applying to medical school, you generally need to ensure you have a bachelor’s degree, usually in a science-related field such as biology or chemistry.
 Many RNs already hold a Bachelor of Science in Nursing (BSN), however if you don’t have one, this is the first step on your journey.
 Most medical schools require a strong background in science subjects, so if your nursing degree doesn’t cover prerequisites like organic chemistry or general biology, you may need to complete these courses before applying.

-However, if you do not have a Bachelor’s degree and would prefer not to spend the 3-4 years necessary to acquire one, there are other alternatives as well.
-Medical University of the Americas offers several pre-med program options that allow students to begin pursuing their MD degree without an undergraduate degree.
+However, if you do not have a Bachelor’s degree and would prefer not to undertake the 3-4 years of study that is necessary to acquire one, there are other alternatives to consider.
+Medical University of the Americas offers several pre-med program options that allow students to begin pursuing their MD degrees without an undergraduate degree, such as our 5-year BSc/MD program and Master’s program.
 Learn more here.

 Step 2: Pick the Medical Schools You’ll Apply To